HL7/us-cql-ig/input/pagecontent/patterns.md

 US Core is the baseline for expected interoperability; this implementation guide builds CQL authoring patterns on top of US Core.
 To establishe a new set of patterns, the following methodology is used:

-1. Choose a US Core profile (https://build.fhir.org/ig/HL7/US-Core/index.html#us-core-profiles) to start with.
+1. Choose a [US Core profile]({{site.data.fhir.ver.uscore7}}/index.html#us-core-profiles) to start with.
 2. Review the narrative, elements, and search parameters, building a list of what would commonly be used and benefit from having an authoring pattern defined.
-3. Compare those patterns with QI Core (https://github.com/cqframework/CQL-Formatting-and-Usage-Wiki/wiki/Authoring-Patterns-QICore-v6.0.0) to see if we can align.
+3. Compare those patterns with [QI Core Authoring Patterns](https://github.com/cqframework/CQL-Formatting-and-Usage-Wiki/wiki/Authoring-Patterns-QICore-v6.0.0) to see if we can align.
-4. Evaluate if our libraries (https://build.fhir.org/ig/cqframework/cqf-us/artifacts.html#knowledge-artifacts-libraries) already support the pattern or if more functions need to be added.
+4. Evaluate if our [libraries](artifacts.html#knowledge-artifacts-libraries) already support the pattern or if more functions need to be added.
-5. Add the patterns to a local copy of https://build.fhir.org/ig/cqframework/cqf-us/, with pages split out by US Core profile.
-For each include a CQL example (ex: https://build.fhir.org/ig/cqframework/cqf-us/patterns-patient.html).
+5. Add the patterns to a local copy of this implementation guide, with pages split out by US Core profile.
+For each include a CQL example ([ex:](patterns-patient.html)).
 6. Evaluate if there are any differences with older versions of US Core that should be called out (at time of writing, most systems are on 3.1.1, working on moving to 6.1.0 by Jan 1st 2026, and planning for 7.0.0 by Jan 1st, 2028).
-7. Review the proposed patterns and underlying profile on a community call to solicit feedback on if they will help, if there are any additional considerations to call out (ex: maybe something is inconsistently populated in EHRs and the pattern needs to be more robust), if more patterns are needed, etc.
-8. Once reviewed, publish the patterns.
+7. Submit the proposed patterns and underlying profile as a change request JIRA tracker to this implementation guide.

-Note that things like community calls, GitHub issues, and trying to support example questionnaires can also feed into adding more patterns outside of this methodology.
+Note that things like community calls, ballot feedback, JIRA issues, and trying to support example questionnaires can also feed into adding more patterns outside of this methodology.

 Overall patterns are discussed here: